-There are certain events in our lives that we choose to commemorate with a symbol that is enduring and significant.
-These significant events include milestone birthdays, engagements and weddings, the birth of a baby, a promotion or new career, wedding anniversaries and even a divorce!
-Jewellery is the obvious choice to symbolise these momentous occasions as it’s durable, highly portable and beautiful.
+Fine jewellery can be a wonderful way to commemorate certain events in our lives.
+For life's milestones such as birthdays, engagements and weddings, the birth of a baby, a promotion or a new career, wedding anniversaries and even a divorce, fine jewellery is the perfect choice as it’s durable, highly portable and beautiful.

 It’s no secret that a bejewelled ring is presented when one asks someone to marry them.
 In modern times this usually means a diamond ring set into gold or platinum however there is an increasing trend towards coloured gemstone engagement rings as people want to express their individual taste.
 Sapphires, rubies and emeralds are often selected however now people are looking at spinels, aquamarines, tourmalines and morganites as centrepieces for contemporary engagement rings.
 Diamonds are often employed to offset the stunning colours of these beautiful gems and yellow and rose gold are now making a big comeback after years of white gold dominating the market.